vladislav-vitalyevich-panin/mediawiki-mariadb-docker-maintenance-scripts/README.md

 ### restore.sh
 **WARNING - THIS SCRIPT DESTROYS THE OLD DATABASE**.
 If your database is corrupted but not completely lost I suggest backing up the data.
-1. Place the xml_backup and db_backup folders, as well as your LocalSettings.php and your logo (but only if the logo is in png format and is set to be in /resources/assets/) at the directory, from which you'll run restore.sh
+1. Place the xml_backup and db_backup folders, as well as your LocalSettings.php and your logo (but only if the logo is in png format and is set to be in /resources/assets/) at the directory named "backup", **which is a subdirectory of the directory from which you'll run restore.sh**
+   Example: You will run restore.sh from ./test
+   What to do: Create folder ./test/backup and place xmd_dump, db_dump, images folder, LocalSettings.php and (optionally) your logo there.
 2. Start the mariadb and mediawiki containers
 3. Run restore.sh